COVID-19 Vaccine FAQ

-- People who have had COVID-19 should still get the vaccine, but are advised to wait 90 days from the time of their infection since immune response from natural COVID-19 is variable – vaccine immunity is better tested and may be more effective.
+- People who have had COVID-19 should get the vaccine since immune response from natural COVID-19 is variable – vaccine immunity is better tested and in most cases more effective.

 What if I have an underlying medical condition or immune deficiency?

-- It is highly recommended that people with certain underlying medical conditions, such as cancer, autoimmune diseases, diabetes, heart disease, and kidney disease should get vaccinated.
+- Vaccination is highly recommended for people with medical conditions such as cancer, autoimmune diseases, diabetes, heart disease, immune deficiencies, and kidney disease.

-- The mRNA vaccine trials included participants with a range of health conditions, ages, and demographics in the rigorous phase 3 trials and did not show any difference across groups.
+- The vaccine trials included participants with a range of health conditions, ages, and demographics in the rigorous phase 3 trials and did not show a difference in safety.

-- The current mRNA vaccines do not cross into the part of any cell that holds DNA (nucleus) and cannot be incorporated into a human genetic material.
-No Vaccine, including the COVID-19 vaccines, will alter human DNA.
+- The mRNA vaccines do not cross into the part of any cell that holds DNA (nucleus) and cannot be incorporated into a human genetic material.
+No Vaccine, including the COVID-19 vaccines, can alter human DNA.

 - You cannot get COVID-19 from any of the vaccines.
 Only the genetic blueprint for one tiny part of the COVID-19 was used to develop the vaccines.
 It is not possible to become infected with the virus from this material.